 The “hallway track” refers to hanging out with other attendees outside of the main talks.

 This might mean grabbing a coffee with another attendee, joining a table for breakfast, or hanging out in the lobby outside the conference room.
-People often say that this informal hangout time is the best part about MicroConf.
+People often say that this informal hangout time is the best part of MicroConf.

 Here are a few things to remember:

-Make a plan for who you would like to meet, and what topics you want to discuss.
+Make a plan for who you would like to meet and what topics you want to discuss.
 If you have specific folks you’d like to ask questions of, write a list of their names and what topic you’d like to discuss.

 But… also be open to meeting “sleeper attendees.”
 At any event, there are always people everyone wants to talk to, and then there are folks who aren’t as well-known.
-Outside of the bloggers, podcasters, and “internet famous” people you’ve heard of, there are tons of amazing entrepreneurs at MicroConf, with awesome stories to tell.
+Outside of the bloggers, podcasters, and “internet famous” people you’ve heard of, there are tons of amazing entrepreneurs at MicroConf with awesome stories to tell.

 One idea is to host a reception in your room during the evenings.
 Buy some drinks, and give out personal invitations (be sure to invite a wide variety of people!)